Skip to main content

 </Form>

-Without Wayfinder, passing the URL directly (action="/login") works just the same.
+Without Wayfinder, pass the URL directly like action="/login" and it behaves the same.

 // app/Http/Controllers/PostController.php